-Each main member shall be audited by a Ministry quality assurance representative before it is shipped from the shop.
-This audit shall not relieve the Contractor of responsibility for subsequent damage or for defects which become apparent before the work is finally accepted by the Ministry.
+Each main member or structural component shall be audited by a Ministry quality assurance representative before it is shipped from the shop.
+This audit shall not relieve the Contractor of responsibility for subsequent damage or for defects which become apparent before the Work is finally accepted by the Ministry.